mehdiougadi/mehdiougadi/README.md

 # 👋 Hello, I'm Mehdi Ougadi!

-A passionate Software Engineering student at Polytechnique Montréal with a keen interest in UX/UI design and full-stack development.
+A passionate Software Engineering student at Polytechnique Montréal with a keen interest in DevOps.
 I love bringing innovative ideas to life through code and creating impactful solutions that enhance user experiences.

 ## 🏆 Achievements